DiyaManna/Invoice-Processing-System/README.md

 Validation & Processing: The extracted data is verified and processed accordingly.

 Storage & Tracking: The invoices are stored, and users can track their status.

+🤝 Contributing

+We welcome contributions!
+Feel free to fork the repo, create a branch, and submit a pull request.

+📞 Contact

+For queries or suggestions, reach out at [Your Contact Email].

+🚀 Transform the way you handle invoices with our automated system!